Turok: Dinosaur Hunter: Reception

 Reviewers found that Turok's controls generally worked well.
-Perry, Scary Larry, and Next Generation all noted that while many players would not initially like using the Nintendo 64's analog stick for weapon movement, they would become adept at the control scheme.
+Perry, GamePro, and Next Generation all noted that while many players would not initially like using the Nintendo 64's analog stick for weapon movement, they would become adept at the control scheme.
 The Electronic Gaming Monthly review team, however, said they wished the controls could be reconfigured to a scheme that was easier to master.
 Polak wrote that the joystick let players aim with a remarkable amount of precision.
 George Mannes of The Daily News found the controls to be easy to learn and simple to keep track of in comparison to PC shooters, but said the joystick control could be disorienting: "the only problem is when you look up in the air and make the slightest twitch to the left or the right, you can end up like a tourist staring up at the Empire State Building and whirling like a dervish," he wrote.
 Reviewers found that the game's included tutorial helped players adapt to the controls.